 By - Zonya Foco, R.D.

 As a dietitian and parent, I am always shocked by some of the alarming health statistics related to poor nutrition reported across the nation.
 And the biggest shocker for me is that many of these statistics affect a younger age group every year - some as young as 7 years old!!
-For instance, did you know that:
+For instance, did you know:

-• the American Institute for Cancer Research has determined that while 30% of all cancers are related to smoking, 35% of all cancers are related to our diet?
+• The American Institute for Cancer Research has determined that while 30% of all cancers are related to smoking, 35% of all cancers are related to our diet?

-• heart attacks, strokes and triple bypasses are no longer just for the aged?
+• Heart attacks, strokes and triple bypasses are no longer just for the aged?
 These life-threatening diseases have now found their way into the lives of 20-year olds.

 • "Adult-Onset Diabetes" had to be renamed "Type 2 Diabetes" due to the vast numbers of children developing this lifestyle-induced type of diabetes?

-• autopsies from young accident victims found 50% blockages in arteries of children as young as 7 years old?
+• Autopsies from young accident victims found 50% blockages in arteries of children as young as 7 years old?

-• as a result of our high-fat, high-sugar, refined-flour diets and our rather sedentary lifestyle, this will be the first generation of children predicted to NOT outlive their parents?
+• As a result of our high-fat, high-sugar, refined-flour diets and our rather sedentary lifestyle, this will be the first generation of children predicted to NOT outlive their parents?